akshay1679/MCA_2024_2026/sem_2/Software_engineering/UNIT-1/Software Engineering and Design Patterns.md

 	2. and then features are added and refined over time based on feedback.

 3. **Formal Transformation** – The software is created using mathematical rules to ensure it is 100% correct.
 The specifications are written in a precise mathematical form, and then they are converted into a working program step by step.

+individual sadanathine points idum ennitte ade add up akkum using maths angane progress check cheyyum

 4. **System Assembly from Reusable Components** – Instead of building everything from scratch, existing software components are combined to create a new system, like assembling a puzzle using pre-made pieces.
-## Software Crisis
+## Software Crisis  ==imp==

-1.**Size**: Software is becoming more expensive and more complex with the growing complexity and expectation out of software.
-For example, the ==code in the consumer product is doubling every couple of years==.
+1.**Size**: Software is becoming bigger and more complicated, making it harder and more expensive to develop.
+For example, the amount of code in consumer products is doubling every few years.

-2.**Quality**: ==Many software products have poor quality==, i.e., the software products defects after putting into use due to ==ineffective testing== technique.
-For example, Software testing typically finds 25 errors per 1000 lines of code.
+2.**Quality**: Many software products have bugs or errors due to poor testing.
+On average, software testing finds 25 errors in every 1,000 lines of code.

 3.**Cost**: Software development is costly i.e. in terms of time taken to develop and the money involved.
 For ==example, Development of the FAA's Advanced Automation System cost over $700 per lines of code==.

-4.**Delayed Delivery**: Serious schedule overruns are common. ==Very often the software takes longer than the estimated time to develop, which in turn leads to cost shooting up==.
+4.**Delayed Delivery**:Many software projects take longer than expected, leading to higher costs.
+In fact, one out of four large-scale projects is never completed.
+Serious schedule overruns are common. ==Very often the software takes longer than the estimated time to develop, which in turn leads to cost shooting up==.
 For example, one in four large-scale development projects is never completed.

 ==S.Q.C.DD==
-## Software Engineering - Layered technology
+## Software Engineering - Layered technology  ==imp==

  Software engineering is a fully layered technology.
  To develop a software, we need to go from one layer to another.